- Specialty Services

 Diagnostic imaging, or radiology, involves various noninvasive techniques that aid in diagnosing your pet’s condition.
 With digital radiology and the latest in ultrasound technology available on site, Hope VS can more quickly and more accurately determine a pet’s condition, allowing treatment to happen that much earlier.

-Working both with our in-house specialists and with referring veterinarians, our board-certified radiologists also have the ability to review and interpret radiographs at any time; our advanced technology allows them to look at images from home and provide a phone consultation with in-hospital personnel as necessary.
+Working with both our in-house specialists and with referring veterinarians, our board-certified radiologists also have the ability to review and interpret radiographs at any time.
+Our advanced technology allows them to look at images from home and provide a phone consultation with in-hospital personnel as necessary.